University of Alabama: Student media

 The Crimson White is the student-produced newspaper.
 The CW publishes continuously online and physical copies twice a week on Monday and Thursday during the academic year and weekly in the summer.
 The CW normally distributes 10,000 copies per publication.
 The CW won the Mark of Excellence Award for a second time in 2011 and a Gold Crown Award from the Columbia Scholastic Press Association for its spring 2011 issues.
 The Crimson White was also inducted into the College Media Hall of Fame for its coverage of the April 2011 tornado that caused massive damage in Tuscaloosa.
 Other UA student publications include the Blount Truth Literary Journal, Marr's Field Journal, and Alice.
+In December 2025, the university's vice president of student life, Steven Hood, said that two student magazines, Alice, which focused on women's lifestyle, and Nineteen Fifty-Six, which wrote about Black student culture, would be suspended because while facially neutral, their target demographics meant they counted as "unlawful proxies" contrary to federal anti-diversity, equity, and inclusion guidance issued by US Attorney General Pam Bondi.